Grandma’s Gingerbread – A recipe from Orkney

 The recipe comes from the book ‘Recipes from the Orkney Islands’ which was edited by Eileen Wolfe.
 The book features a collection of tried and tested recipes from the Orkney branches of the Scottish Women’s Rural institute, and from hotels and restaurants throughout the islands.

 This particular recipe came from the kitchen of Mrs Groat from Orphir.
-It is well named, having an old-fashioned and comforting flavour.
+It is well named, as it has an old-fashioned and comforting flavour.
 Make sure you keep everyone happy by cutting it into nice thick slices!

 - 285g (10oz) plain flour